reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```

 ### However, querySelector returns only the first class with the given attribute
-note that its only returning the innertetx of the ul.list
+note that its only returning the innertext of the ul.list

 ```bash
 <script>